titozoe/markdown-cv/index.md

 ## Personal interests
-- Music, mainly from the sixties and the seventies, from both Italian and international scene: songwriters, rock and progressive rock, but also jazz and bossa nova.
+- Music, mainly from the sixties and the seventies, from both Italian and international scene: songwriters, rock and progressive rock, but also jazz and bossa nova
-- Singing, guitar, ukulele, harp playing and songwriting (my own songs of course).
+- Singing, guitar, ukulele, harp playing and songwriting (my own songs of course)
 - Fond of geography, natural sciences, maths, physics... great Wikipedia reader
 - Curious about world places, culture, food and nature
 <!-- ### Footer